MileHacker Logo

 The city's urban area along Dongting Lake's eastern shore blends contemporary developments with historical districts, featuring parks and recreational areas.

-Yueyang'the natural environment includes the East Dongting Lake National Nature Reserve, a protected wetland area.
-The city's dedication to environmental protection mirrors the significance of Dongting Lake to its identity.
+Yueyang'the natural environment comprises the East Dongting Lake National Nature Reserve, a protected wetland area.
+The city's devotion to environmental protection mirrors the significance of Dongting Lake to its identity.
 The close relationship between the city and its watery surroundings defines the region.

 Historical Significance